Don't assume you know what they need and how your product or service fits without doing research Presumably, you have already done research when

 If you cannot demonstrate your knowledge of the space you're in enough, your prospect simply won't trust you.
 And that Decision Maker will never agree to a meeting.

-Do take time to do your own research on the industry to position yourself and your approach Instead, take some time to do additional research into the ICP you're given.
+Instead, take some time to do additional research into the ICP you're given.

 Learn about the industry your product or service fits in.
 If it's a variety of industries, figure out how your product or service offers a solution across the board.